New Jersey Health Insurance: 2021 Coverage Guide

 New Jersey State Health System Ranking

-- New Jersey: Overall Performance: Worse than Average
+- New Jersey: Overall Performance: Below U.S. Average

-- New Jersey: Avoidable Hospital Use & Cost: 30
+- New Jersey: Avoidable Hospital Use and Cost: 35

 New Jersey Health Insurance Coverage

 The people of New Jersey have different kinds of health insurance while some New Jersey residents are not insured at all.
 See the breakdown below: